Gradient Flow Sampler-based Distributionally Robust Optimization: Preliminaries

 \subsection{Gradient Systems and Their Gradient Flow Equations}

-The Wasserstein gradient flow (WGF) framework of \citep{otto1996double} was introduced into the sampling literature to provide a theoretical foundation; see \citep{chewi2024statistical,garcia2018continuum} for recent surveys.
+The Wasserstein gradient flow (WGF) framework \citep{otto1996double} was introduced into the sampling literature to provide a theoretical foundation; see \citet{chewi2024statistical,garcia2018continuum} for recent surveys.
 In that framework, one can write a flow equation formally as

-using the inverse of the Wasserstein Riemannian metric tensor: $\mathbb G_W^{-1}(\rho): T^*_\rho \calM \to T_\rho \calM, \xi \mapsto -\nabla \cdot(\rho\nabla \xi),$ where $T_\rho \calM$ is the tangent space of $\Mplus$ at $\rho$ and $T^*_\rho \calM$ is the cotangent space.
+using the inverse of the Wasserstein Riemannian metric tensor: $\mathbb G_W^{-1}(\rho): T^*_\rho \calM \to T_\rho \calM, \xi \mapsto -\nabla \cdot(\rho\nabla \xi),$ where $\calM$ is a space or a manifold, $T_\rho \calM$ is the tangent space of $\calM$ at $\rho$ and $T^*_\rho \calM$ is the cotangent space.
 With those ingredients, we can formally define the gradient systems that generate gradient flow equations such as the WGF equation~\eqref{eq:wasserstein-gfe}.
 We refer to \citet{mielke2023introduction} for more details. \begin{definition} [Gradient system] We refer to a tuple $\left( \calM, F, \bbG \right)$ as a gradient system.
-It has the gradient structure identified by: \begin{tightenum} \item a space $\calM$, \item an energy functional $F$, \item a dissipation geometry given by either: a distance metric defined on $\calM$ or a Riemannian metric tensor $\mathbb G$. \end{tightenum} \end{definition}
+It has the gradient structure identified by: \begin{tightenum} \item a space or a manifold $\calM$, \item an energy functional $F$, \item a dissipation geometry given by either: a distance metric defined on $\calM$ or a Riemannian metric tensor $\mathbb G$. \end{tightenum} \end{definition}